Power BI is a great tool to present data and it has a lot of potential, despite its youth.

 How color blind people see the colors?

-To better understand the impact of color blindness, look at the following picture: on the left there is a simple Bar Chart; on the right, instead, there are a few simulations of the same chart seen by people affected by a disease.
+To better understand the impact of color blindness, look at the following picture: on the left there is a simple Bar Chart; on the right, instead, there are a few simulations of the same chart seen by people affected by a color vision deficiency.

 Power BI comes with a default color palette to use in charts that is quite good to avoid confusion, but if you use colors outside the standard range (for example, because you have corporate theme constraints), you can easily make mistakes.